 Academic Memoirs or Trajectories.
-First, ARRUF is encouraging its members to prepare academic memoirs or intellectual trajectories that now lead into the highpoint of their lives.
+First, ARRUF is encouraging its members to prepare academic memoirs or intellectual trajectories that lead into the highpoint of their lives.
 June Ferrill, who lives in Santa Fe, is leading the Academic Memoirs Project and the Writers Gatherings.
 June comes to Houston for a special face-to-face session twice a year..
 The sessions will be held in Fondren 412, followed by lunch..
 Materials for current members' "Profiles" are also being collected and put up in the MEMBERS section.
 Reply to ARRUF.firstname.lastname@example.org for a spot in this project!

 As part of this effort, the Benefits and Privileges Committee has been collecting survey data on how departments and deans believe retired faculty may contribute to the missions of departments and schools, creating VALUE FOR RICE.
 The Interim Report is here.

 Books We Love Project.
 On the second Friday of each month, everyone is welcome to attend the discussion at 3 p.m. in Fondren 412.
 Each time two members will discuss books they love--either ones they have donated to the ARRUF collection or ones that are available in Fondren Library.
 Hearing what books influenced a scholar gives us insight into one another's career and world view.
 Wine and cheese fuel the flow of ideas.

-Changing Contexts/Changing Roles.
+Changing Contexts/Changing Roles (Future Trends).
 Second, wonky as it sounds, ARRUF is taking an academic approach to the role of retired faculty in universities, sponsoring conferences, conversations, and events to examine what other universities are doing and what national trends will change the context (such as the longevity economy) for universities and retirees.
 The first conversation, focusing on the realities of retired living, was held on September 27, 2018.
 The first Conference, on the Role of Retired Faculty in Universities, was held on October 3rd.
 The principal speaker, Roger Baldwin, presented the results of a study of retired faculty organizations at universities across the U.S. See more in the conference report.
 The spring 2019 conference will feature Paul Irving, Chairman of the Milken Institute’s Center for the Future of Aging The 2020, now being planned, will focus on research related to hearing assistance technologies and the factors affecting their acceptance..